aws/aws-cli/awscli/examples/ecs/list-tasks.rst

 **To list the tasks in a cluster**

-This example command lists all of the tasks in a cluster.
+The following example shows how to list all of the tasks in a cluster.

 Command::